 After orientation, you will travel to your first teaching location and teach for three weeks.
 You will reconvene with your fellow volunteers after the three weeks for a quick weekend trip in Zagreb, Croatia’s beautiful capital.
 During this midpoint break, you will swap stories and teaching ideas with the other volunteers, indulge in some R and R, and lament how much food you’ve eaten.
 Volunteers have been known to become great friends after orientation and midpoint break is a memorable experience reconnecting with fellow volunteers and reflecting on the experience thus far.

 After the midpoint break, you will travel to your second placement and teach for another three weeks.
-The program will then conclude with two days back in Split for closing session.
+The program will then conclude with two days back in Zadar for closing session.
 This is an opportunity to reconnect with the other volunteers, some of whom you may travel with after the program and many of whom will become lifelong friends.
 You’ll see a little bit more of the wonderful land that is Eastern Europe and reflect on the LE experience as a whole.

 THE IDEAL VOLUNTEER